Partnering with an Alternative Employer Organization like Alloy can help businesses in a number of ways.

 Professional Employer Organization (PEO) A PEO enters a co-employment relationship and moves your employees onto its own EIN.
 Workers' compensation may be bundled through the PEO's state fund policy or, if the PEO is self-insured, through its own program.
 The tradeoff is that your payroll tax identity transfers to the PEO.
 IRS notices go to them.
 Your employees' income is reported under a company name that is not yours.

-Ohio Alternate Employer Organization (AEO) The AEO model combines the financial benefits of a self-insured co-employment structure with the transparency of filing under your own EIN.
-You retain your business identity.
-Alloy assumes co-employer liability.
-Workers' compensation is managed through a self-insured fund with direct claims oversight.
-The Ohio BWC regulates the relationship and can audit compliance at any time.
+Ohio Alternate Employer Organization (AEO) The AEO model delivers the cost advantages of a self-insured co-employment structure while allowing your business to operate under its own EIN.
+You maintain your corporate identity and operational control, while Alloy assumes co-employer liability.
+Workers’ compensation is administered through a self-insured fund with direct oversight of claims management and resolution.
+The entire arrangement is regulated by the Ohio BWC, which retains full authority to audit compliance at any time.

-For Ohio employers focused specifically on workers' compensation costs and claims outcomes, the AEO model is the most direct structure available.
+For Ohio employers primarily focused on reducing workers’ compensation costs and improving claims outcomes, the AEO model represents the most efficient and transparent structure available.

 Claims management.
 Every claim from first report through return-to-work, managed in-house with no outside administrators.